istio/istio.io/content/blog/2018/egress-mongo/index.md

 ## Egress control for TCP

-Since [MongoDB Wire Protocol](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/) is on top of TCP, you can control the egress traffic to your MongoDB as traffic to any other [external TCP service](/blog/2018/egress-tcp/).
+Since [MongoDB Wire Protocol](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/) runs on top of TCP, you can control the egress traffic to your MongoDB as traffic to any other [external TCP service](/blog/2018/egress-tcp/).
 To control TCP traffic, a block of IPs in the [CIDR](https://tools.ietf.org/html/rfc2317) notation that includes the IP address of your MongoDB host must be specified.
 The caveat here is that the IP of the MongoDB host is not stable and